teklynk/raspi-streamer/readme.md

 ## Prerequisites
 - You have already installed the Lite version of Raspberry Pi OS.
-- A user has been created and you have enabled Remote GPIO from `raspi-config`.
+- A user has been created.

 # Install necessary packages
 ```bash